 - Unexplained pain in the nearby lymph nodes.

 Endodontic treatment (or root canal therapy) is performed to save the natural tooth.
 In spite of the many advanced restorations available, most dentists (including Dr. Trujillo) agree that there is no substitute for healthy, natural teeth.

 Here are some of the main causes of inner tooth damage:

 Bacterial infections – Oral bacteria is the most common cause of endodontic problems.
 Bacteria invade the tooth pulp through tiny fissures in the teeth caused by tooth decay or injury.
 The resulting inflammation and bacterial infection jeopardize the affected tooth and may cause an abscess to form.

-Injuries – Injuries to the teeth can be caused by a direct or indirect blow to the mouth area.
-Some injuries cause a tooth to become luxated, or dislodged from its socket.
+Injuries – Injuries to the teeth can be caused by a direct or indirect blow to the mouth/facial area.
+Some injuries cause a tooth to become luxated, or dislodged, from its socket.
 Root canal therapy is often needed after the endodontist has successfully stabilized the injured tooth.